Counting the number of $n$-periodic integral points of a discrete dynamical system with applications from arithmetic statistics, IV

 \begin{cor} [\cite{Shalom2, Shalom1}, Cor.
 3.11 and Cor.
 4.4, respectively] Let $c\in \mathbb{Q}$ such that den$(c) = d^2$ with $d\in 4 \mathbb{N}$.
 Let $s$ be the number of distinct primes dividing $d$.
 Then, the total number of $\mathbb{Q}$-periodic points of $\varphi_{2, -c}$ is at most $2^s + 2$.
 Moreover, for $c\in \mathbb{Q^*}$ such that the den$(c)$ is a power of a prime number.
 Then, $\#$Per$(\varphi_{2, c}, \mathbb{Q}) \leq 4$. \end{cor}

-The purpose of this article is to once again inspect further the above connection, independently in the case of polynomial maps $\varphi_{p, c}$ of odd prime degree $p$ defined over $\mathbb{Z}$ for any given prime integer $p\geq 3$ and in the case of polynomial maps $\varphi_{p-1, c}$ of even degree $p-1$ defined over $\mathbb{Z}$ for any given prime integer $p\geq 5$; and doing so from a spirit that is truly inspired and guided by some of the many striking developments in arithmetic statistics.
+Once again, the purpose of this article is (as in \cite{BK1, BK3}) to inspect further the above connection, independently in the case of polynomial maps $\varphi_{p, c}$ of odd prime degree $p$ defined over $\mathbb{Z}$ for any given prime integer $p\geq 3$ and in the case of polynomial maps $\varphi_{p-1, c}$ of even degree $p-1$ defined over $\mathbb{Z}$ for any given prime integer $p\geq 5$; and doing so from a spirit that is truly inspired by some of the many striking developments in arithmetic statistics.